brittonlaroche/Camel-Quarkus-Confluent-Schema-Registry/README.md

 ```

 I hope this is helpful!
 If you do not set this then the schema resgitry will not use the correct schema in the first 5 bytes.
 First byte is the magic number.
 Second 4 bytes is the SchemaID.
 If you are seeing magic byte errors when consumers are using the schema, this is why.
+If you do not connect to the schema registry the schema id is not set when writing data to the Kafka topic.

+All the neccessary parameters are set in the src/main/resources/application.properties file.
+I changed the keys and secrets, and other values by shifting and changing numbers in the sequence but left it filled out so that everyone can see clearly what goes where.
+Do not worry none of the keys and secrets actually work.
+Using it directly with out changes should give you a 404 error followed by a 401 unathorized if you update the kafka.bootstrap.servers properly with out setting the keys and secrets.

 ## Preconditions